Unity-Technologies/ml-agents/docs/Using-Tensorboard.md

 ![Example TensorBoard Run](images/mlagents-TensorBoard.png)

+### Environment Statistics

-* Lesson - Plots the progress from lesson to lesson.
+* `Environment/Lesson` - Plots the progress from lesson to lesson.
 Only interesting when performing [curriculum training](Training-Curriculum-Learning.md).

-* Cumulative Reward - The mean cumulative episode reward over all agents.
+* `Environment/Cumulative Reward` - The mean cumulative episode reward over all agents.
 Should increase during a successful training session.

+* `Environment/Episode Length` - The mean length of each episode in the environment for all agents.

+### Policy Statistics

-* Entropy - How random the decisions of the model are.
+* `Policy/Entropy` (PPO; BC) - How random the decisions of the model are.
 Should slowly decrease during a successful training process.
 If it decreases too quickly, the `beta` hyperparameter should be increased.

-* Episode Length - The mean length of each episode in the environment for all agents.

-* Learning Rate - How large a step the training algorithm takes as it searches for the optimal policy.
+* `Policy/Learning Rate` (PPO; BC) - How large a step the training algorithm takes as it searches for the optimal policy.
 Should decrease over time.

+* `Policy/Value Estimate` (PPO) - The mean value estimate for all states visited by the agent.
+Should increase during a successful training session.

+* `Policy/Curiosity Reward` (PPO+Curiosity) - This corresponds to the mean cumulative intrinsic reward generated per-episode.

+### Learning Loss Functions

-* Policy Loss - The mean magnitude of policy loss function.
+* `Losses/Policy Loss` (PPO) - The mean magnitude of policy loss function.
 Correlates to how much the policy (process for deciding actions) is changing.
 The magnitude of this should decrease during a successful training session.

-* Value Estimate - The mean value estimate for all states visited by the agent.
-  Should increase during a successful training session.

-* Value Loss - The mean loss of the value function update.
+* `Losses/Value Loss` (PPO) - The mean loss of the value function update.
 Correlates to how well the model is able to predict the value of each state.
 This should increase while the agent is learning, and then decrease once the reward stabilizes.

-* _(Curiosity-Specific)_ Intrinsic Reward - This corresponds to the mean cumulative intrinsic reward generated per-episode.

-* _(Curiosity-Specific)_ Forward Loss - The mean magnitude of the inverse model loss function.
+* `Losses/Forward Loss` (PPO+Curiosity) - The mean magnitude of the inverse model
+  loss function.
 Corresponds to how well the model is able to predict the new observation encoding.

-* _(Curiosity-Specific)_ Inverse Loss - The mean magnitude of the forward model loss function.
+* `Losses/Inverse Loss` (PPO+Curiosity) - The mean magnitude of the forward model
+  loss function.
 Corresponds to how well the model is able to predict the action taken between two observations.

+* `Losses/Cloning Loss` (BC) - The mean magnitude of the behavioral cloning loss.
+Corresponds to how well the model imitates the demonstration data.